bitcrusherr/AOA-Reboot-Edition-Mods/if-you-want-to-mod-the-game/Readme.md

-If you would like to mod the game follow Kane Mcnash guide!
+If you would like to mod the game follow Kane Mcnash's guide!